zenml-io/zenml-projects/customer-satisfaction/README.md

 service.predict(...)  # Predict on incoming data from the application
 ```

-While this ZenFile trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment) deployer can also be used in a similarly manner to deploy the model in a more production setting (such as on a Kubernetes cluster).
+While this ZenML Project trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment) deployer can also be used in a similarly manner to deploy the model in a more production setting (such as on a Kubernetes cluster).
 We use MLflow here for the convenience of its local deployment.

 ![training_and_deployment_pipeline](_assets/training_and_deployment_pipeline_updated.png)